huytrnq/huytrnq.github.io/_pages/cv.md

 ---

 ## 📝 About Me
-I am an experienced AI engineer with a strong background in applied AI.
+I am an experienced AI/Computer Vision Engineer with a strong background in applied AI.
 Over the past 4 years, I have worked on various projects in fields such as traffic, surveillance, and medical applications.
 Currently, I am pursuing my Erasmus Mundus Joint Masters in Medical Imaging and Applications.
 I am currently open to internships or new job opportunities.
 Please take a look at my [CV](https://drive.google.com/file/d/1ax9XMtiHUF9ya2zlHN85LB1ezj_SACuQ/view?usp=sharing) for more details.

 ## 💼 Experience

-### AI Engineer Internship
+### AI/Computer Vision Engineer Internship
 **Otek Consulting**
 **Duration:** February 2024 – March 2024
 - Developed AI solutions for detecting ships and harbors in satellite images.
 - Implemented data scraping techniques and managed data storage using MySQL.

-### AI Engineer
+### AI/Computer Vision Engineer
 **VNPT Information Technology Company**
 **Duration:** March 2020 – August 2023
 - Smart Traffic: Developed AI models for vehicle detection and license plate recognition; optimized Deepstream pipelines in collaboration with Nvidia, achieving a 3x performance improvement.